What Is a Welding QMS?

 Digital QMS Architecture for Welding

-Below is a minimal, audit‑ready architecture that teams deploy with QMS Copilot.
+Below is a minimal, audit‑ready architecture that teams deploy with the HeatCore QMS workflow.
 It ingests inline sensor data, enforces SPC/CAPA, and generates citations for auditors.

 Implementation Checklist & Template